What is in this booklet

 Before you give yourself a Lonquex injection, you must do the following:

 - Hold the syringe and gently remove the cover from the needle without twisting.
-Pull straight as shown in pictures 2 and 3.
+Pull straight.
 Do not touch the needle or push the plunger.

 - You may notice small air bubbles in the pre-filled syringe.
 If there are air bubbles present, gently tap the syringe with your fingers until the air bubbles rise to the top of the syringe.
 With the syringe pointing upwards, expel all air form the syringe by pushing the plunger slowly upwards.